BRIX and Growing Garlic

 -

-A commercial hardneck grower in Ontario averaged 9–11° Brix → constant thrip damage, 30% storage loss.
+A commercial hardneck grower in Ontario told me they averaged 9–11° Brix → constant thrip damage, 30% storage loss.

 -